TotalCross/totalcross/README.md

 ##### 👉 [See how to be a contributor](CONTRIBUTING.md)!

-### Your contributors
+### Our contributors
-These people have helped make TotalCross better with rich discusses, bug reports, open issues, and making public content (videos, articles and etc):
+These people have helped make TotalCross better by enriching ongoing discussions, reporting bugs, opening issues, and publishing relevant content (videos, articles and etc):
 * [@otavio](https://github.com/otavio)
 * [@jeffque](https://github.com/jeffque)
 * [@microhobby](https://github.com/microhobby)